Probst1nator/Studium/README.md

 # StudOn Auto-Downloader

 Automated downloader for StudOn course materials at FAU (Friedrich-Alexander-Universität Erlangen-Nürnberg).
-Perfect for KI-Materialtechnologie students and anyone who wants to keep their course materials synchronized automatically.
+Created with KI-Materialtechnologie students in mind, but useful for anyone who wants to keep their course materials synchronized automatically.

 ## Features